 - Keep hands, feet and objects to yourself.
 Students will not push, hit, or use aggressive behavior toward other students or use bad language or obscene gestures. - Students are to obey and respect all staff on campus. - Complete all assigned work on time. - Play in assigned areas only. - Toys, gum, candy, radios, ipods, playground equipment etc., may not be brought to school by students.
-This includes: POKEMON cards, trading cards, kadamas, toys, prank devices, and sports equipment from home. - Also, the following are not allowed on campus; radios, ipods, recorders/players, pocket knives or weapons of any kind, including ammunition.
-Bringing weapons to school is a serious violation- it will lead to suspension and possibly expulsion. - Students will follow lunch time procedures.
-Eating is limited to designated areas only. - Students will walk bicycles, scooters, and skate boards on school grounds please fill out a permission slip for riding bicycles, scooters or skateboards. - Students will not ride motorized scooters, bikes, etc. to school. - Students will not leave playground, class or campus without proper permission.
+This includes: trading cards, toys, prank devices. - Also, the following are not allowed on campus; radios, ipods, recorders/players, pocket knives or weapons of any kind, including ammunition.
+Bringing weapons to school is a serious violation- it will lead to suspension and possibly expulsion. - Cell phones should be turned off and placed in a secure area within the child's backpack during school hours and when on campus. - Students will follow lunch time procedures.
+Eating is limited to designated areas only. - Students will walk bicycles on school grounds please fill out a permission slip for riding bicycles, scooters or skateboards. - Students must have a helmet when riding his/her bicycle, scooter, or skateboard to/from school. - Students will not leave playground, class or campus without proper permission.